davidegat/G-PoinT/README.md

 - Via terminal: `cd G-PoinT`
 - `chmod +x ./pptgui.py` (type this command **only one time**)
 - `./pptgui.py`
-- You can use the included G-PoinT.desktop file and access GUI via desktop, copy it to your desktop, remember to edit paths accordingly, and make it executable via terminal with: `chmod +x G-PoinT.desktop` (see [Desktop Entry Specifications](https://developer-old.gnome.org/desktop-entry-spec/)).
+- You can use included G-PoinT.desktop file and access GUI via desktop, copy it to your desktop, remember to edit paths accordingly, and make it executable via terminal with: `chmod +x G-PoinT.desktop` (see [Desktop Entry Specifications](https://developer-old.gnome.org/desktop-entry-spec/)).

 Windows:
 - Open Windows PowerShell terminal (WIN+R, `powershell` -enter-)